vladimirrostok/Sports-event-timing/README.md

 Execute the following commands under `/app` directory:

 #### - Run the application: `docker-compose up --build`
+This will install and migrate the database, server, demo client, and the React application.
+React application is accessible at http://localhost:3000/

-####- Run tests: `docker-compose -f .\docker-compose.test.yaml -p ci up --build`
+####- Run tests: `docker-compose -f .\docker-compose.test.yaml up --build`
+This will run all the test against the test database inside transactions.

 # Important setup step

-self-signed certificates used in this solution, browser will block frontend request to backend, in order to add a cert into browser exceptions:
+Self-signed certificates are used in this solution, browser will block frontend request to backend, in order to add a cert into browser exceptions:
 1) Open web-browser
 2) Go to https://localhost:8000/
 3) Click "Accept risk and continue" that will add the certificate into exceptions